-It is almost the end of 2021, another challenging year many of us would like to forget.
-Unfortunately, the holiday season is statistically the most prolific time for choosing to divorce with January being the most popular month to file.
+2021 was another challenging year many of us would like to forget.
+Unfortunately, the months following the holiday season are statistically the most prolific time for choosing to divorce.

 Many people will soon be lining up to get a consultation or virtual conference with a divorce lawyer.
 It will greatly reduce the cost (attorney’s fees) if you prepare for the meeting in advance.
 There are several records that can make the difference in your case if you have assets that must be distributed or need support.

-Do your best to gather this information up front and have as much of it organized as you can before for your first appointment or virtual conference.
+Do your best to gather this information upfront and have as much of it organized as you can before your first appointment or virtual conference.
 Most attorneys would be impressed if you have all, or even most, of this information available because it will make their job much easier.